simvisage/spirrid/readme.rst

 install Enthought Tool Suite (ETS 3) and additional utilities::

 	$ sudo apt-get install ipython python-traitsui python-scipy \
-  		python-matplotlib mayavi2 cython python-numexpr
+  		python-matplotlib mayavi2 cython

+*In order to make the comparison between numexpr and numpy efficiency in the script examples.numexpr_test.numexpr_test the python-numpexpr package must be installed separately as it is not included in ubuntu 10.04 distribution.

-For other systems and the new ETS 4 use the description
+For other systems and distributions and for the new ETS 4 use the description provided at and references there

 http://blog.enthought.com/open-source/ets-4-0-released/